Billionaires with Heart: A Christian Romance Series eBook Bundle Books 1- 4

 "These books are not the typical billionaire books, all of these books are God honoring and clean.
 This set was a joy to read."

 Four uplifting, stand-alone Christian romances that will leave a smile on your face and a song in your heart.
-Order the paperback omnibus containing all four books and prepare to be blessed!
+Order the eBook Bundle containing all four books and prepare to be blessed!

 A reluctant billionaire, a grieving young woman, and the trip that changes their lives forever…